 Sprouting bamboo seeds is a lot like sprouting any other kind of seed.
 There are various planting mediums that work especially well for keeping the seeds moist without getting soggy.
 Coconut fiber is popular.
 Most nurseries will carry a range of options, including germination trays and such.

 As the seedlings grow, they will be very sensitive.
 You will need to prevent them from drying out, getting too much direct sun, or from getting too cold.
 A greenhouse or other indoor setting will probably be best.
 It can take quite a while for your bamboo babies to be strong enough to strike out on their own.
-You may need to keep them indoors for a couple years.
-By this time, you will probably have given each seedling a name and a personality.
-The parental attachment is real.
+Most importantly, the seedling needs to develop a robust rhizome.
+This is the stemlike portion that grows underground and creates new shoots, not to be confused with the more delicate root tendrils that collect water and nutrients.
+You may need to keep them protected in a greenhouse for a couple of years before the rhizome is fully developed and the plant is ready to survive in the elements.

 You can find individuals on eBay, Amazon and elsewhere online, selling bamboo seeds, but it can be risky.
 If you thought it was hard to identify the species of a living bamboo, just imagine trying to identify a seed.
 You really have to take the seller’s word for it.
+It’s taken me several years to find a reliable source.
+Contact me directly for details.

 HOW TO PLANT BAMBOO SEEDLING WITH THE RIGHT MEASUREMENT //BAMBOO FARMING IN KENYA